zedware/homepage/README.md

 # zedware.org
-Archive of the acient Web site.
+Archive of the ancient Web site.